Virtual Proxy Design Pattern Real-Time Example in C#

 As you can see in the above Diagram, it involves four components. they are as follows:

-1. Subject (IImage): This is an interface that defines the members that are going to be implemented by the RealSubject and Proxy classes.
+1. Subject (IImage): This interface defines the members that the RealSubject and Proxy classes will implement.
 In our example, it is going to be the IImage interface.

-2. RealSubject (RealImage): This is going to be a concrete class that we want to use more efficiently by using the Virtual Proxy class.
+2. RealSubject (RealImage): This will be a concrete class that we want to use more efficiently using the Virtual Proxy class.
 This class should implement the Subject Interface.
 In our example, it is going to be the RealImage class.

-3. Proxy (ProxyImage): This is going to be a class that holds a reference to the RealSubject class i.e. RealImage and can access RealSubjecr class members when required.
+3. Proxy (ProxyImage): This will be a class that holds a reference to the RealSubject class, i.e., RealImage, and can access RealSubjecr class members when required.
 This class also implements the same Subject (IImage) interface.
 In our example, it is going to be the ProxyImageclass.

 Implementation of Virtual Proxy Design Pattern Real-Time Example using C#:

 Let us implement the above-discussed Real-Time Example step by step using the Virtual Proxy Design Pattern in C#.
-As we know the proxy design pattern involves four components as Subject, Real Object, Proxy Object, and Client.
+The proxy design pattern involves four components: Subject, Real Object, Proxy Object, and Client.
 Let us proceed and implement these components one by one.

 Step 1: Creating Subject Interface

 This is going to be an interface.
-So, create an interface with the name IImage.cs and then copy and paste the following code into it.
-This interface provides the functionalities which are going to be implemented by both Real Object and Proxy Object concrete classes.
-In our example, the interface defines one method i.e. DisplayImage.
+So, create an interface with the name IImage.cs and copy and paste the following code.
+This interface provides the functionalities that both Real Object and Proxy Object concrete classes implement.
+In our example, the interface defines one method, i.e., DisplayImage.

 namespace VirtualProxyDesignPattern